-For the latest year, Mazda has updated the MX-5 with a mild stylistic revisions and a new trim level - Club - that replaces the previous mid-level Touring trim.
+For the previous model year, Mazda has updated the MX-5 with a mild stylistic revisions and a new trim level - Club - that replaces the previous mid-level Touring trim.

 The MX-5 continues to be powered by an all aluminum, 2.0-liter four-cylinder motor that produces 167 horsepower (158 when equipped with an automatic gearbox) and 140 lb-ft of torque.
 Being a performance-minded product, premium fuel recommended for optimal performance and fuel economy.